ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 ## Future Work

+### Configurable locale for sorting

 In the future, we should consider adding a locale configuration to the `nimble-theme-provider` element.
 The locale configured on the theme provider, could be used for locale-aware sorting.
 It could also be used in other elements, such as the `nimble-number-field`, which is why a locale configuration should not be on the `nimble-table` itself.

+### Extend `TableColumnSortOperation` enum

+As we create additional column types and identify additional sorting requirements, we can extend the `TableColumnSortOperation` enum to allow additional sort algorithms.
+A consideration to keep in mind is how to best align with backend sorting that may be done on a server.
+Currently, in SLE applications, backend sorting is not locale-aware, but it is case sensitive.

 ## Alternative Implementations / Designs